- The origin of the word

 In the 16th century, manual spine adjustments continued until it reached Europe.
 The technique had been passed from one generation to another among people who learned the technique in the family.
-These people are also known as “bone-setters”, who offered spinal adjustments as an alternative medicine for people who do not have sufficient access to a proper medical attention.
+These people are also known as “bone-setters”, who offered spinal adjustments as an alternative medicine for people who do not have sufficient access to proper medical attention.

 The origin of the word